jqpe/figmaid/docs/src/use/docker-image.md

 c07e070bb470   nykanen/figmaid   "sh -c 'HOST=${HOST}…"   0 days ago   Up 0 hours   0.0.0.0:18412->18412/tcp, :::18412->18412/tcp
 ```

 Take note of the PORTS value.
 0.0.0.0:18412 is available from 18412/tcp on your local machine.
-To make sure that everything really went as expected, open http://localhost:18412/figma/font-files on a browser and you should get a big blob of JSON.
+To make sure that everything really went as expected, open http://localhost:18412/figma/font-files on a browser and you should get a big chunk of JSON.

 ## Adding additional directories